St John's celebrates the Season of Christmas with a variety of worship services.

 Our usual Sunday morning celebration in the Twelve Days of Christmas, with Christmas carols and hymns and a festive feel.
 Holy Eucharist/Communion is celebrated.

-The Twelfth Day of Christmas, Epiphany is when we remember the Magi (wise men) from the East who followed the star to Bethlehem so that they might offer their gifts and worship to Jesus.
+The Twelfth Day of Christmas, Epiphany (technically January 6th, but we celebrate it on the Sunday before) is when we remember the Magi (wise ones) from the East who followed the star to Bethlehem so that they might offer their gifts and worship to Jesus.
 Although Christmas music is long gone from the stores, this is the last service of the Christmas season, so Christmas carols and hymns will be sung for the last time this year.
 Holy Eucharist/Communion is celebrated.